kevina-code/SandboxRefreshHandler/README.md

 # SandboxRefreshHandler
 This is a solution that takes care of the 'invalid' and '@example.com' dilemma with user emails post sandbox refresh.

-With this solution, you can populate 'SandboxRefreshHandler' into the 'Apex Class' field when kicking off a sandbox refresh to ensure that the apex class runs after the refresh is complete.
+Usage:
+1. create Internal_User__mdt records for each user you wish to sanitize email addresses on (and get rid of 'invalid' suffix) post refresh.
+Whjen creating these records, populate the User_Id__c field with the user's record Id from Production.
+Also populate the Email__c field with the user's email.
+2. When kicking off the sandbox refresh, populate 'SandboxRefreshHandler' into the 'Apex Class' field.

 Deploy to Salesforce
 ====================================